Guidelines for Promotion in Academic Rank

 **or**

-Unrelated baccalaureate and 4 years professional experience
+Unrelated baccalaureate and four years professional experience

-Required Minimum Qualifications for Hire at Rank of Assistant Professor (14 Units)
+Required Minimum Qualifications for Hire at Rank of Assistant Professor (14 UNITS)

-AAS Nursing, BSN BT, BBA, BS MS
+AAS Nursing, BSN MS Nursing

 Baccalaureate degree in specialty/education and Master’s degree in related field